 Credit for Work and Life Experience

-Each of the credit-for-work experience courses listed below is completed online, provides access to a mentor to help you navigate the process, and requires a $1,500 portfolio evaluation fee.
-Enrolled students may use financial aid to cover the evaluation fee.
+The online credit for work experience courses provide access to a mentor to help you navigate the process and require a $1,500 portfolio evaluation fee, which may be covered by financial aid.

 - Description of the work environment